santhoshakkisetti/santhoshakkisetti/README.md

 ## 🚀 About Me

 - 🌱 Currently learning Frontend Development
-- 🎨 Learning UI/UX with Figma
+- 🎨  UI/UX Designer using Figma
-- ☁️ Learning AWS
+- ☁️ Cloud Computing - AWS
-- ⚙️ Learning ServiceNow
+- ⚙️ ServiceNow - CSA,CAD
 - 💻 Interested in IT and software development

 ---